elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 * `form_attributes` **(array)** Additional form attributes, like class.
 Format: `attr => value`.
 * `form_location` **(string)** Referer to check when submitting, for a teeny-weeny bit of spoofable extra CSRF security...
 Pointless?
 Maybe.
 Defaults to the permalink of the form page.

+Some properties are covered in their own sections:

-Some properties concern the message:
+Concerning the message:

 * `message_format`
 * `message_format_separator`